 Almost all of the beautiful viewpoints on this list can be reached by car.
 A few of them require a short walk, but nothing too strenuous.

-We have included tips for photographers including where to be to get the best views, the right time to be there, and which locations are good for sunrise and sunset.
-All of our suggestions are marked on the map including some specific spots we think provide the best vantage points.
+We have also included tips for photographers, including where to be to get the best views, the right time to be there, and which locations are good for sunrise and sunset.

 BEST VIEWS IN THE LAKE DISTRICT